-MENU button $\rightarrow \blacksquare 1 \rightarrow$ [Flash compens.] \rightarrow Select the desired setting
+MENU button \rightarrow \bigcirc 1 \rightarrow [Flash compens.] \rightarrow Select the desired setting

 Toward +: Makes the flash level higher.

 Toward -: Makes the flash level lower.

-- This item cannot be set when the exposure mode is set to AUTO or Scene Selection. - If you have adjusted the flash level, 🔯 appears on the LCD monitor/in the viewfinder when the built-in flash is pulled up.
+- This item cannot be set when the exposure mode is set to AUTO or Scene Selection. - If you have adjusted the flash level, appears in the viewfinder when the built-in flash is pulled up.
 When you adjust it, be careful not to forget to reset the value. - The higher flash effect may not be visible due to the limited amount of flash light, if the subject is outside the maximum range of the flash.
 If the subject is very close, the lower flash effect may not be visible.